arubhardwaj/arubhardwaj/README.md

 Welcome to my Github!!
 It is not at all organized: some repos have unsolicited code files which I just wanted to store somewhere (well!!!).

 - 🔭 Since you are here do visit [Humans of Julia](https://github.com/Humans-of-Julia).
-- :monocle_face: Currently working on [JuliaMaps.jl](https://github.com/arubhardwaj/JuliaMaps.jl) (Unfortunately, I got high starting thi project!!!).
+- :monocle_face: Currently working on [JuliaMaps.jl](https://github.com/arubhardwaj/JuliaMaps.jl) (Unfortunately, I got high after starting this project!!!).
 - 😄 Pronouns: he/him